matthewsewell/engineering-manager-notes/README.md

 - **Maintain a healthy work/life balance**.
 The idea that you have to work 60+ hour weeks in tech is misguided.
 Working more hours just becomes a justification to be less efficient.
 I would much prefer you are sharp and focussed 35 hours a week than a zombie that works 70 hours a week.
 - **Actively practice empathy**.
 A little goes a long way.
 - **Ceremony is essential to community**.
 Even if you don’t feel you are benefitting from daily standups, know that the team benefits for all of us participating.
 Show up for your community.

+## 1:1s

+I value my time with you one-on-one very much.
+I schedule these meetings for a half-hour every week but I make sure to not schedule anything else after it so we can take an hour if we need to.
+In general, I like to do one-on-ones at the end of the week so I can think about them over the weekend.
+If you need to talk to me this way at other times throughout the week in addition to that, just let me know.

+I prefer these meetings to be in person if possible and minimally in a video chat.
+I like to see your face.

+This is your time.
+I will ask you about your week and what sorts of things I can help you with, but you can bring up anything you want to bring up.
+If  we go off topic and talk about philosophy or My Little Pony, that’s completely OK.

+## After hours communication

+I don’t work weekends or after-hours unless I’m up against a challenging deadline or have some emergency. **I don’t expect you to** either.

+If there is an emergency, by all means, call me.

+If you send me any email over the weekend or after 6 pm, I probably won’t see it.
+If I send you one, I don’t expect you to read it.
+Same for slack.